• The purpose of a college essay is for admissions people to find out more about who you are and how you are able to write.

 senior year

-Write first drafts, edit (very important!), and complete essays for any early applications.
+Write first drafts, edit and complete essays for early application colleges.

-Write first drafts, edit (very important!), and complete essays for any applications with November deadlines.
+Write first drafts, edit and complete essays for any applications with December and January deadlines.

 January

-Complete or recycle any remaining essays due in January or later
+Complete or recycle any remaining essays for applications due in January or later.

 A perfect role for parents to take in the essay phase of college applications is chief brainstormer and note taker during brainstorming sessions.
 While some parents can also play an editor role, many students do better when someone other than a parent edits their essays.
 You might want to leave your child's essay editing to teachers, counselors, and friends who are good writers/editors.
 But that decision is up to your and your teen.
 And don't forget to tell your kid how much you love him or her.